-1 Introduction
+1. Introduction

-A well-known model which describes the evolution of an incompressible isothermal mixture of two immiscible fluids is the so-called model H (see [29, 26], cf. also [17, 35, 37] and references therein).
-This is a diffuse-interface model (cf. [4]) in which the sharp interface separating the two fluids (e.g., oil and water) is replaced by a diffuse one by introducing an order parameter φ .
-The dynamics of φ , which represents the (relative) concentration of one of the fluids (or the difference of the two concentrations), is governed by a Cahn-Hilliard type equation with a transport term.
-This parameter influences the (average) fluid velocity u through a capillarity force (called Korteweg force) proportional to $\mu \nabla \varphi$, where μ is the chemical potential (see, e.g., [30, Appendix] and references therein).
+A well-known model which describes the evolution of an incompressible isothermal mixture of two immiscible fluids is the so-called model H (see [29,26], cf. also [17,35,37] and references therein).
+This is a diffuse interface model (cf. [4]) in which the sharp interface separating the two fluids (e.g., oil and water) is replaced by a diffuse one by introducing an order parameter $\varphi$ .
+The dynamics of $\varphi$ , which represents the (relative) concentration of one of the fluids (or the difference of the two concentrations), is governed by a Cahn-Hilliard type equation with a transport term.
+This parameter influences the (average) fluid velocity u through a capillarity force (called Korteweg force) proportional to $\mu\nabla\varphi$ , where $\mu$ is the chemical potential (see, e.g., [30, Appendix] and references therein).
 Note that this force is concentrated close to the diffuse interface.

-In a simplified setting where the density ρ of the mixture is supposed to be constant as well as the viscosity ν and the mobility m, the model reduces to
+In a simplified setting where the density $\varrho$ and the mobility m of the mixture are supposed to be constant, the model reduces to